All Episodes

 They went, oh, okay, how can we help you?

-So now the whole country's bilingual.
+So now the whole country is bilingual.

-Even though no one on the plane speaks French, no one in the province speaks French.
+No one in the province speaks French.

-We're on the West Coast, it's Portland.
+We're on the West Coast.

 Please just let me stay here.